xZepyx/nucleus-shell/.github/README.md

 </div>

 - Maintainer: xZepyx (Aditya Yadav)
 - Contact: [zepyxunderscore@gmail.com](mailto:zepyxunderscore@gmail.com)
+- Side Note: Again I'm low on time and only the bugs I find or someone using the dots finds will be fixed.
+I might add more widgets if needed.
+Otherwise the shell is completely usable.

 ---